juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essense-of-Object-Orientation.markdown

 # 4. Roles, Responsibilities, Collaborations
 - Overall quality depends on collaborations between objects, not on each object.
 Therefore, it is meaningless to think about states and behaviors without the context of collaborations.
-- Collaborations —> Messages —> Responsibilities
+- Collaborations $\to$ Messages $\to$ Responsibilities
 	- Collaboration is a series of requests and reponses from a single initial request, which is to achieve a common goal.
 	- Callee recieves request from the caller, because callee has the ability and obligation to successfully respond.
 Therefore, requests and responses (messages) define a responsibility that each object has to undertake.
 	- Responsibilities are a list of services and information, which forms a public interface.
-		- Doing (service): doing for oneself, or initialize/control others.
+		- Doing (service, command): doing for oneself, or initialize/control others.
-		- Knowing (information): knowing/deriving from oneself (innate info), or knowing about related others.
+		- Knowing (information, query): knowing/deriving from oneself (innate info), or knowing about related others.
 	- Message, which the caller can send, and the callee can understand, is the only way to collaborate.
 	- Responsibility concentrates on what the object can undertake; message concentrates on the relationship between caller and callee.
-	- Usually, while implementing a single responsibility, it gets split into multiple messages.
+	- Mostly, while implementing a single responsibility, it gets split into multiple messages. (e.g. sequential messages, or various kinds of messages)
-- Roles —> Responsibilities —> Behaviors
+- Responsibilities $\to$ Behaviors
 	- A set of responsibilities that the object has to undertake implicitly defines a role inside a collaboration.
 (Role is an abstraction of objects having common responsibilities)
 	- Abstraction of collaborations can be made by replacing objects into roles, like a placeholder, therefore achieving simplicity (purpose of abstraction itself), flexibility (changing objects inside a collaboration easily) and reusability (in another collaborative situation).
 	- Roles imply behavior compatability, and hence replacability among objects.
 	- Object may have more than one role, so type is usually a specialization of role.
-		- ex) Role: AbstractClass (Closed for modification), Type: ImplementedClass (Extented by openness of AbstractClass)
+		- ex) Role: AbstractClass (Closed for modification), Type: ImplementedClass (Extended by openness of AbstractClass)
 - OO is not about concentrating on relationship between classes, as classes are a mere tool to concentrate on collaboration between objects.
 - OO is about assigning adequate responsibilities to adequate objects.
 Good OO practice is about thinking objects in a collaborative context.
 - Design techniques for good OO practice